-Lucille Ball Used Poppers, Says Forensic Pathologist in Upcoming ‘Autopsy’ Episode
+Lucille Ball Used Poppers, Says Forensic Pathologist in This ‘Autopsy’ Episode

-The episode of Autopsy about Lucille Ball will air on the Reelz cable network this Sunday, March 10.
-It’s said to convey some more recent discoveries about her life and death … like the fact that she was a regular user of poppers, the ‘street name’ for amyl nitrate, which is most commonly used among gay men as a sex aide.
+The episode of Autopsy about Lucille Ball aired on March 10, 2019.
+It conveyed some more recent discoveries about her life and death … like the fact that she was a regular user of poppers, the ‘street name’ for amyl nitrate, which is most commonly used among gay men in bedrooms (and dance floors) around the world.

 RELATED | A Quick and Dirty History of Poppers

 When Lucille Ball died at the age of 77, she had been using amyl nitrate for at least four years to ease the pain in her heart and chest, according to the doctor.
 He says the fact of this Lucille Ball poppers use indicates that for years she’d shown signs of cardiovascular disease.

 On April 26, 1989, Lucille Ball’s aorta ruptured, and she was dead in mere minutes, despite major surgery a week prior to replace her aortic valve and a portion of her aorta itself.

 While many were well aware of the circumstances surrounding her death, many had no idea about the episode’s Lucille Ball poppers revelation.